Forget About It (film)

 Forget About It is a 2006 American comedy film directed by BJ Davis starring Burt Reynolds, Robert Loggia, Charles Durning, Raquel Welch, Richard Grieco and Kimberley Kates.

 Plot

-A trio of retired military servicemen who find a suitcase of money near their Arizona trailer park.
+A trio of retired military servicemen find a suitcase of money near their Arizona trailer park.
 Little do they know it belongs to a mobster in the witness protection program.
 The old men's neighbor is played by Raquel Welch.